Theory of Critical Phenomena with Long-Range Temporal Interaction: Dimension analysis and Gaussian and mean-field critical exponents

 \subsection{Corrected theory of long-range temporal interaction}

-We have seen in the last section that the nonzero dimension of the Hamiltonian $\mathcal{H}(t)$, Eq.~\eqref{hcal}, for the long-range temporal interaction systems leads to violation of the shadow relation and the hyperscaling law~\eqref{bvbdvd}.
+We have seen in the last section that the nonzero dimension of the Hamiltonian $\mathcal{H}(t)$, Eq.~\eqref{hscr}, for the long-range temporal interaction systems leads to violation of the shadow relation and the hyperscaling law~\eqref{bvbdvd}.
 They appear to be saved by multiplying a constant $\mathfrak{d}_t$ that renders $\mathcal{H}$ dimensionless.
 However, it is crucial to note that $\mathfrak{d}_t$ is only a dimensional constant, not a new scaling field to the theory, at least not a new additional, adjustable parameter to complicate the theory.
-It has been shown that to be faithful to this essential condition, one must make further transformation to the na\"{\i}ve theory, Eqs.~\eqref{hcal},~\eqref{hscr}, and~\eqref{lcalt}, consistently to reach a modified correct theory~\cite{Zeng}.
-In the following, we briefly review its main results.
-Details can be found in Ref.~\cite{Zeng}.
+It has been shown that to be faithful to this essential condition, one must make further transformation to the na\"{\i}ve theory, Eqs.~\eqref{hscr}, and~\eqref{lcalt}, consistently in order to reach a modified correct theory~\cite{Zeng}.
+In the following, we will first briefly review its main steps and then explain its results in more details compared to the short letter format of Ref.~\cite{Zeng}.